sstelfox/stelfox.net/content/knowledge_base/linux/squid_guard.md

 ## Installation

-NOTICE: Don't user the "squidGuard" service, it is incorrectly defined, looking for non-existant files, and is poorly implemented.
-Call squidGuard directly from the squid config (see [[Linux/Squid]]).
+Don't use the "squidGuard" service, it is incorrectly defined, looking for non-existant files, and is poorly implemented.
+Call squidGuard directly from the squid config (see [Squid][1]).

 NOTICE: To use squid guard at all you need to have a web server setup to redirect sites that are denied.
 For this purpose I decided to install apache,